La Haute-Côte-Nord Regional County Municipality

-Except for Sacré-Coeur, which is located along the Saguenay River, all places and municipalities of the RCM are along Quebec Route 138 directly on the shores of the Saint Lawrence River.
+Except for Sacré-Coeur, which is located along the Saguenay River, all places and municipalities of the RCM are along Quebec Route 138 directly on the shores of the St. Lawrence River.
 The unorganized territory of Lac-au-Brochet makes up some 83% of the interior part of the RCM.

 Subdivisions

 There are 9 subdivisions and one native reserve within the RCM: